sdm4fzi/aas2openapi/README.md

 ### Transforming the AAS to openAPI

-Now, we can use the `aas2openapi` package to transform the object to an AAS and serialize it with basyx to JSON:
+Now, we can use `aas2openapi` to transform the object to an AAS and serialize it with basyx to JSON:

 ```python
 import aas2openapi